 Two work experiences are required for undergraduate retailing majors: the practicum and the internship.
 (The practicum must be completed prior to the Internship.)
 The type of experience is dependent upon your career goals.
-For example, if you are interested in fashion merchandising, you are encouraged to seek an internship with a fashion-forward department store.
+For example, if you are interested in fashion merchandising and digital innovations, you are encouraged to seek an internship with a fashion-forward department store.
 If you are interested in eventually owning your own business, you may elect do a practicum and complete an internship with an independent retailer.
 By doing so, you'll be able to experience the buying, selling, visual merchandising, and employee training aspects of a business.

 Practicum: RETL 295 (6 credits required for graduation)

 The practicum is an introductory experience taken between your freshman and sophomore year.
 Most practicums are taken within the United States.
 The practicum consists of completing 300 work hours.
 Students also complete course work as part of the practicum experience.
 You may choose whether or not to complete your practicum while taking classes as well.
 The majority of practicums are paid.

 Internship: RETL 495 (6 credits required for graduation)